 It's like 1996.

-Colin Powell could have been the first African American president, and he just decided he wasn't going to run.
+Colin Powell could have been the first African-American president, and he just decided he wasn't going to run.

-He had this uh huge, huge fantastic numbers.
+He had this huge, huge, fantastic numbers.

 He would have won, but he decided not to run now.